 The measurement of quality is highly complex, and the information used to capture such measures is limited.
-A readmission is sometimes an unavoidable consequence of a patient's medical condition.
-Hospitals and physicians may do everything right, and the patient may still need to be readmitted.
+A hospital death or a readmission is sometimes an unavoidable consequence of a patient's medical condition.
+Hospitals and physicians may do everything right, and the patient may still die or need to be readmitted.
 However, the statistical methods used for this report eliminate many of the clinical and medical differences among the patients in different hospitals, thereby allowing us to explore the real differences in the measures presented.
 The pursuit of these issues can play an important and constructive role in raising the quality while restraining the cost of health care in the Commonwealth of Pennsylvania.